willmcb94/EMaC-tech-test/INSTRUCTIONS.md

 Lizzo’s Juicy Juice Bar, a trendy Northern Quarter juice/smoothie cafe, is only a few days from launching.
 Lizzo has lots of raw data to populate her digital menus, and she needs a way to build custom menu plans from this raw menu plan data.

+_Please spend a maximum of 3 hours on these tasks.
+We don't want to take up loads of your time, and we're much interested in your process that finishing anything._

 **Please use `data.json` as your DB.
 Any modification should be programmatic**

 Please